 You should talk to your current service provider first.
 If they have not launched their UFB-based products use the link in the Resource & Links section to find out where you can get UFB based services from.

 Chorus has a new Rollout and Service Availability Map which shows you the first three years UFB rollout and five years of RBI, including rural schools.
 This means you can check on the progress of their planned network upgrades, including UFB and RBI, and find out what services are available to you.
-Use the Chorus link in the Resource & Links section to find out if your home address is included within Chorus’ work programmes and fibre availability.

 Current UFB works in Upper Hutt